react-medellin/flexbox-playground/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-10-orange.svg?style=flat-square)](#contributors)

-# Hot to install yarn
+# How to install yarn

 ## Install yarn on Windows